 Digital cameras use a lens to focus light onto an electronic imaging sensor.
 This sensor — the digital equivalent of analog film — is composed of millions of light-sensitive pixels that see either red, green, or blue light.
 When processed, those pixels combine to create a full-color image.

-Sensors come in a variety of sizes, while bigger sensors generally offer better image quality, they also require bigger lenses.
-This is why DSLRs and mirrorless cameras with full-frame sensors can be very large, while point-and-shoots and camera phones are impressively compact.
+Sensors come in a variety of sizes.
+While bigger sensors generally offer better image quality, they also require bigger lenses.
+This is why DSLRs and mirrorless cameras with full-frame sensors can be very large, while point-and-shoot cameras, not to mention cameraphones, are impressively compact.

 What is a DSLR camera?